luaguides

 Disadvantages: Not human-readable.
 You need the library installed.
 If you need to debug serialized data, you’ll need a tool like msgpack-tools to decode it.

-C Serialization with the Lua API
+C serialization with the Lua API

 Serializing from C